 A settling-in allowance of ¥200,000 (only applicable for Fellows with 3 or more months of tenure), Overseas travel insurance, etc.

-[Note] For the fellow who has been living in Japan (and has a mailing address) before the fellowship starting date, the “traveling expense” of outbound flight and a “ settle-in allowance ” will not be paid.
+[Note] For the candidate (invited overeas researcher) who has been living in Japan (and has a mailing address) before the fellowship starting date, the "airfare" of outbound and a “settling-in allowance” will not be paid.

 A research support allowance is available to cover cooperative research-related expenses.
-Application is made by the host researcher through his/her institution.
+Application is made by the applicant (host resarcher) through his/her institution.